Getting Your PMI-ACP® Certification

 Next, it requires (and demonstrates) real-world experience.
 Compared with other agile certifications that are based solely on training and exams, the PMI-ACP® certification is evidence of your real-world, hands-on experience and skill.
-Applicants must document 2,000 hours of general project experience working on teams.
-In addition, applicants need 1,500 hours working on agile project teams or with agile methodologies.
+When you apply, you must document 12 months of general project experience in the last 5 years.
+In addition, applicants need to have 8 months of working on agile project teams or with agile methodologies, in the last 3 years.
 PMI audits these experience reports to ensure accuracy.
 This gives hiring managers the confidence to trust the experience levels claimed by applicants.

 The PMI-ACP® certification is the only agile credential that meets ISO/IEC 17204 requirements.
 This is the standard that PMI and many other reputable certification bodies use, such as those used for doctors and teachers.
 Hiring managers know that credential holders went through a well designed and properly administered testing process to obtain their certification.
 Furthermore, a comprehensive Continuing Certification Requirements (CCR) program exists to ensure credential holders stay current and committed to lifelong learning in their profession.

 Agile is an Important Skill to Employers

 Finally, agile is a topic of growing importance in project management.
 The PMI-ACP® certification is PMI’s fastest growing credential.
 The marketplace reflects the growth of agile, as project practitioners increasingly embrace agile as a technique for managing successful projects.
 PMI’s Pulse of the Profession report said, “Organizations that are highly agile and responsive to market dynamics complete more of their projects successfully than their slower-moving counterparts — 75 percent versus 56 percent.”

 PMI Agile Certified Practitioner (PMI-ACP)® is a registered trademark of the Project Management Institute, Inc.